mmckechney/SqlBuildManager/README.md

 ### **Kubernetes**

-Using the `sbm container` commands leverages Kubernetes to permit massively parallel updates across thousands of databases.
+Using the `sbm k8s` commands leverages Kubernetes to permit massively parallel updates across thousands of databases.
 To leverage Kubernetes, you will first need to set up a Kubernetes Cluster.
 The instructions for this can be found [here](docs/kubernetes.md#).

 ----